 While dialysis can buy kidney transplant candidates more time, there are no alternative therapies for liver failure.
 Livers are the second most in-demand organ for transplant.
 The most commonly performed liver transplant surgery is one where the organ is from a deceased donor.

-“Many livers from deceased donors are not suitable for transplant with the current organ preservation process,” said Johnny C. Hong, MD, abdominal transplant surgeon.
+“Many livers from deceased donors are not suitable for transplant with the current organ preservation process,” said Joohyun Kim, MD, PhD, abdominal transplant surgeon.
 “But, it is crucial to find ways to use all available livers.
-I am leading research to develop a technique that could rehabilitate or resuscitate livers that would generally be discarded.
-This could make a real difference in the number of lifesaving liver transplants we can do.”
+Many studies are under way, including ours, to prevent organ discards and increase the success rate.”